MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 # How to manage sessions

-In this article, you learn how to work with sessions.
+In this article, you learn how to manage your sessions.
 With sessions, you can group one or more jobs against a single target, which allows you to manage jobs effectively.
 For more information, see [Interactive quantum computing: sessions](xref:microsoft.quantum.hybrid.interactive).

 > [!NOTE]
 > Sessions are managed with Python, even when running Q# inline code.
 For more information, see “Q# + Python” section of [Get started with sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions).

+## Monitoring sessions

+You can use the **Job management** blade in your Quantum workspace to view all top-level submitted items, including sessions and individual jobs that aren't associated with any session.

+1. Select the **Job management** blade in your Quantum workspace.
+1. Identify the jobs of type **Session**.
+In this view you can see the Unique ID of a Session in column **Id** and monitor its **Status**.
+The states of a session are:
+   - **Waiting**: Jobs within the session are being executed.
+   - **Succeeded**: Session has ended successfully.
+   - **TimeOut**: If no new job is submitted within the session for 10 minutes, that session times out.
+For more information, see [Session timeouts](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#session-timeouts).
+   - **Failed**: If a job within a session fails, that session ends and reports a status of *Failed*.
+For more information, see [Job failure policy within sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#job-failure-policy-within-sessions).
+1. Click on a session's name for more details.
+1. You can see the list of **All jobs** within the session and monitor their status.

-## Retrieve sessions, list sessions, and list jobs of sessions
+## Retrieving and listing sessions

 The following table shows the Python commands to get the list of all sessions and all jobs for a given session.